Miles M.35 Libellula: Operational history

 Flight trials of the M.35 were to commence in 1942, but Miles' chief test pilot was reluctant to take off in the aircraft, whereupon George Miles took over.
-The M.35 proved to be reluctant to take-off; eventually, Miles discovered if the throttle was closed sharply at speed, the little aircraft leapt into the air.
+The M.35 proved to be reluctant to take off; eventually, Miles discovered that if the throttle was closed sharply at speed, the little aircraft leapt into the air.
 The initial flight on 1 May 1942 was not a success, with the aircraft almost uncontrollable due to an incorrect center-of-gravity.
 Miles completed this flight successfully.

 Later flights were more successful after ballasting the aircraft correctly, proving the tandem-wing layout could be useful as a naval fighter.
 Further flying was carried out in support of Miles other tandem-wing projects.

-Miles immediately submitted a proposal for a naval fighter based on the arrangement – called 'Libellula' – to the Admiralty and the Ministry of Aircraft Product.
+Miles immediately submitted a proposal for a naval fighter based on the arrangement – called 'Libellula' – to the Admiralty and the Ministry of Aircraft Production.

 Building the M.35 without official authority, the company was castigated by the Ministry of Aircraft Production which, along with the Admiralty, rejected the proposed fighter.

 Miles were encouraged by the results from the M.35.
 They drew a bomber design on the same principles.
 This was submitted to the bureaucracy in July 1942 to meet the requirements of specification B.11/41; Miles immediately started work on a scale version – the M.39B.